 Content Marketing and CRM

-My immersion came to live in our content marketing strategy.
-Working closely with our PR lead, I contributed monthly to our CRM Email program as well as lead the design team to identifying the right images from the Whirlpool Digital Library when they couldn’t.
+My immersion came to life through our content marketing strategy.
+Working closely with our PR lead, I contributed monthly to our CRM Email program as well as lead the design team to identifying the right images from the Whirlpool Digital Library.

 What does immersion look like for me?

 - Every day I would read news relating to our audiences – builders, architects, designers, remodelers and distributors